Anger Management -Strategies

 - In Judaism anger is a negative trait as in the book of Genesis, Jacob condemned the anger that had arisen in his sons Simon and Levi.

 - Many religions attribute anger frequently to God or gods.

 Counseling for long-term anger management is available in a group setting or with a therapist.
 If you are determined to change your reactions to frustrations and stop reacting with anger, there are a few other things you can do that might be helpful.

-- Keeping a diary of angry outbursts, which you can look at when you're calm and try to understand how and why you got so mad.
+- Keep a diary of angry outbursts, which you can look at when you're calm and try to understand how and why you got so mad.

-- Try some relaxation techniques, such as the yoga or meditation.
+- Try some relaxation techniques, such as yoga or meditation.

 - Exercise regularly as this will help release some of your tension.